HL7/bulk-data/spec/export/index.md

   - ```request``` - the full URI of the original bulk data kick-off request
   - ```requiresAccessToken``` - boolean value of ```true``` or ```false``` indicating whether downloading the generated files requires a bearer access token.
 Value MUST be ```true``` if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
 Value MAY be ```false``` for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URIs or verifiable file servers within an organization's firewall.
   - ```output``` - array of file items with one entry for each generated file.
 Note: If no resources are returned from the kick-off request, the server SHOULD return an empty array.
-  - ```error``` - array of file items array of error file items following the same structure as the `output` array.
+  - ```error``` - array of error file items following the same structure as the `output` array.
 Errors that occurred during the export should only be included here (not in output).
 Note: If no errors occurred, the server SHOULD return an empty array.
 Note: Only the `OperationOutcome` resource type is currently supported, so a server MUST generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.

   Each file item SHOULD contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
 Note: Each file MUST contain resources of only one type, but a server MAY create more than one file for each resource type returned.
 The number of resources contained in a file MAY  vary between servers.
 If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.